CloudLabsAI-Azure/azure-ai-agents-labs/lab-1.md

    ```
    ![](./media/lab1-17.png)

-1. Still in the **AZURE-AI-AGENTS-LABS** project directory, run the below powershell command.
+1. Still in the **azure-ai-agents-labs** project directory, run the below powershell command.

    ```powershell
    python.exe -m pip install --upgrade pip
    ```

-1. Still in the **AZURE-AI-AGENTS-LABS** project directory, run the below powershell command.
+1. Still in the **azure-ai-agents-labs** project directory, run the below powershell command.

    ```powershell
    pip install azure-ai-inference
    ```
-1. Still in the **AZURE-AI-AGENTS-LABS** project directory, run the below command and select the user account to authorize.
+1. Still in the **azure-ai-agents-labs** project directory, run the below command and select the user account to authorize.

    ```
    az login